 Perform “deep cleans” every couple of months.
 Bathrooms get dingier faster than other areas of the house owing to their high moisture content and frequent use by multiple people (often for activities that involve the shedding of hair and skin cells), and there is nothing like visible grime in a bathroom to activate one's “ew” response.
-Deep cleans should involve soaking the shower-head overnight in vinegar, removing and washing the shower curtains, bleaching away stains from grout (you can also seal the clean grout with a sealer, to keep it looking good for longer periods of time), scrubbing down all surfaces (walls, floor, counter tops, sink, faucets, etc.), and scrubbing out the toilet.
+Deep cleans should involve soaking the shower-head overnight in vinegar, removing and washing the shower curtains, bleaching away stains from grout (you can also seal the clean grout with a sealer, to keep it looking good for longer periods of time), scrubbing down all surfaces (walls, floor, countertops, sink, faucets, bathtub etc.), and scrubbing out the toilet.
 Even an old bathroom can be an inviting, fresh-feeling space if kept very clean.

 Update your faucets and fixtures.
 If you can't afford to remodel the whole bathroom, just replacing the components that are the most worn and dated—which is usually the faucets and light fixtures—can work wonders for making the room feel newer and cleaner.